khushboomourya/JavaScript-Project/README.md

-# JavaScript Projects Repository
+<h1><b> JavaScript Projects Repository</b></h1>

-Welcome to my JavaScript Projects repository! 🎉
+<p>Welcome to my JavaScript Projects repository! 🎉</p>

-This repository is a collection of various JavaScript projects I created for my learning purposes.
+<p>This repository is a collection of various JavaScript projects I created for my learning purposes.
 It showcases different concepts, frameworks, and API integrations.
 The goal of these projects is to provide practical examples of how to solve real-world problems using JavaScript.
-Whether I'm exploring basic JavaScript functionalities or diving into frameworks and API integrations, you'll find a variety of projects here that reflect my learning journey.
+Whether I'm exploring basic JavaScript functionalities or diving into frameworks and API integrations, you'll find a variety of projects here that reflect my learning journey.</p>

 Projects Included
 1. API Integrations